DASPRiD/Bootstrap-DatePicker/README.md

 http://momentjs.com/

 If you only need support for the English locale, you are fine with the smaller moment.min.js file, else go with moment-with-lang.min.js.
-Right now you cannot change the locale of the datepicker locally, so just change the locale of Moment.js globally:
+If you do not want to change the locale per instance but globally, you can do so via Moment.js:

 ```js
 moment.lang('de')